Skip to main content

 When to use

-For training, tutorials, or testimonials that need to be embedded directly in context with other content.
+• Training, tutorials, or testimonials need to be embedded directly within the page alongside related content.

 When not to use

-If the information can be communicated effectively with text or images, reducing potential accessibility barriers.
-Do not use the transcript property if the video does not have an accompanying transcript.
+• If the information can be communicated effectively with text or images, reducing potential accessibility barriers.

 How to use